hadashiA/VitalRouter/README.md

 [![GitHub license](https://img.shields.io/github/license/hadashiA/VitalRouter)](./LICENSE)
 ![Unity 2022.2+](https://img.shields.io/badge/unity-2022.2+-000.svg)

-VitalRouter, is a source-generator powered zero-allocation fast in-memory message passing library for games and other complex GUI applications, and the very thin layer that organize application data-flow.
+VitalRouter, is a source-generator powered zero-allocation fast in-memory message passing library for games and other complex GUI applications.
+And the very thin layer that organize application data-flow.
 It is mainly focused on Unity, but also works with any .NET env.

-An simple example is below.
-Bringing declarative routing to client-side programming where control flow is complex.
+Declarative Routing:

 ```cs
 [Routes]